sarthakmittal92/mdp-and-cricket/README.md

 ## Code Structure
 [This compressed directory](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2022/pa-2/code.tar.gz) contains a data directory with sample data for both parts and helper functions to visualize and test your code.
 Your code will also be evaluated on instances other than the ones provided.

+## Report
+Prepare a short report, in which you put your design decisions, assumptions, and observations about the algorithms (if any) for Task 1.
+Also describe how you formulated the MDP for the Cricket problem: that is, for Task 2.
+Finally, include the 3 graphs for Task 2 with your observations.

 ## Complete Problem
 The full problem statement is accessible here: [CS747 Programming Assignment 2](https://hackmd.io/@sarthakmittal/HykvfZGzo)